ioverho/ioverho.github.io/content/blog/vocab_generation.md

   return vocab
 ```

-Voilà, we have a dictionary of exactly $n_{\text{max_terms}}$ where the count of each item is the same as if we'd computed on the entire corpus in one go.At no point did the memory consumption exceed the number of tokens present in a single batch, allowing for work on very large datasets without RAM being too large a constraint.
+Voilà, we have a dictionary of exactly $n_{\text{max_terms}}$ where the count of each item is the same as if we'd computed on the entire corpus in one go.
+At no point did the memory consumption exceed the number of tokens present in a single batch, allowing for work on very large datasets without RAM being too large a constraint.

 I added one more variable here than strictly necessary: `min_df`.
 Very infrequent words likely only add noise, so the user can (somewhat arbitrarily) already cull those terms before being added to the heap.
 As a result, we can also be certain that all tokens in our dictionary occur at least `min_df`.

 <!-- That said, this vocabulary is not exact.
 Tokens that, simply due to chance, occur fewer times than `min_df` in a single batch will get removed early in the process, whether or not it occurs often enough in the entire corpus.
 However, the error is at most $(\mathtt{max\_df}-1)(m-1)$, and is probably much smaller for frequent of tokens[^2].

 [^2]: For a proper analysis, the error rate probably involves the use of a [multinomial](https://en.wikipedia.org/wiki/Multinomial_distribution) or [multivariate hypergeometric](https://en.wikipedia.org/wiki/Hypergeometric_distribution#Multivariate_hypergeometric_distribution) distribution. -->

+## Conclusion

+I wanted to share this approach not because it revealed any particularly deep insights or its innate elegance, but because it defies expectations.
+I've been trained to think about algorithms in terms of worst case performance, but for non-critical, single use applications like these, I really only care about the average case.

+My main takeaway is probably to choose my data-structures using the [average case Wikipedia table](https://en.wikipedia.org/wiki/Best,_worst_and_average_case#Data_structures), not the [more easily found one](https://en.wikipedia.org/wiki/Search_data_structure#Asymptotic_worst-case_analysis).